dotnet/cli/Documentation/general/intro-to-cli.md

 **dotnet build**

-`dotnet build --native` native compiles your app into a single executable file.

 `dotnet build` compiles your app or library as an IL binary.
-In the case of an app, `build` generates runnable assets by copying an executable host to make the IL binary runable.
-The host relies on a shared framework for dependencies, including a runtime.

 Design
 ======